Sparkadium/crosspoint-reader-almanac/README.md

 **Globe** — a spinning orthographic Earth under a fixed crosshair.
-Live day/night terminator with civil-twilight band, country borders, country identification under the reticle with one-press Factbook entry, find-a-country (205 countries, flies to the capital), three zoom levels, and a full-bleed space mode with starfield.
+Live day/night terminator with civil-twilight band, country borders, country identification under the reticle with one-tap Factbook entry, find-a-country (205 countries, flies to the capital), three zoom levels, and a full-bleed space mode with starfield.
 Everything is toggleable down to a bare planet.